AdobeDocs/internal-test.en/help/test-guide/aembug.md

 >[!NOTE]
 >
->The tutorial [Creating Your Own Report - An Example](#creating-your-own-report-an-example) also shows how many of the principles below can be used.
+>The tutorial [Creating Your Own Report - An Example](#creating-your-own-report-an-example){data-name="body"} also shows how many of the principles below can be used.
 >
 >You can also refer to the standard reports to see other examples of implementation.